Code-Institute-Submissions/EvanneB-get-the-recipe/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from The BBC Good Food website https://www.bbcgoodfood.com/